The application window is now open and will close at midnight on 09 June 2022.

-The LEAP standalone modules pathway provides eligible MSF staff with the opportunity to study one online module (up to a maximum of two after completion of your first module), at postgraduate level.
+The LEAP standalone modules pathway provides eligible MSF staff with the opportunity to study one online module (up to a maximum of two), at postgraduate level.
 Candidates will only be allowed to study one module per academic year.

 Standalone modules are open to all MSF staff who are looking for further development in their current area of work, so as to strengthen their professional profile and performance.